Unknownzop/ImageBot/README.md

 # 🖼️ Image Bot

-**Image Bot** is a clean, fast Discord bot that transforms text prompts into AI-generated images using the `/image` command.
+A open source **Image Bot** is a clean, fast Discord bot that transforms text prompts into AI-generated images using the `/image` command.
 Includes buttons for variations, regeneration, and deletion—no branding, no watermarks, just pure imagination.

 ---